 Connecting with the Force and my inner self at Star Wars Identities: The Exhibition.

-This was an unexpected delight!
+This exhibition was an unexpected delight!
 With no major new movie on the horizon, the last thing I expected was a Star Wars exhibition in Singapore.
 One at the ArtScience Museum too.

 What’s more, this is no retail event.
-(You know, the sort of fair where’s there’s a couple of Stormtroopers and then a huge merchandise section?)
-Occupying the whole third floor of the museum, the exhibition is a concise but detailed look at the art conceptualisations behind the canon movies.
+(You know, the sort of fair where’s there’s a couple of Stormtroopers and then a HUGE merchandise section?)
+Occupying the whole third floor of the museum, the exhibition is a concise but detailed look at the art concepts behind the canon movies.
 To befit the venue, there’s also an extended, Buzzfeed-like “quiz” to determine which side of the Force you’d end up on.

 It was such great fun.
 Repeat: Great fun.